ameliarw/Chem-308/Background.md

 \begin{equation} \vec{v_n} = \frac{\vec{v}}{\parallel\vec{v}\parallel} \end{equation}

 ##### Hamiltonian operator as a matrix
 Using linear algebra, we can construct a matrix that will similarly take the second derivative of another matrix.
-We can then combine this kinetic energy matrix with the potential energy to form the Hamiltonian operator in the form of a matrix:
+We can then combine this kinetic energy matrix with the potential energy to form the Hamiltonian operator in the form of a matrix.
+The potential energy is characteristic of the system in which the particle exists.

 ```Matlab
 Vvec = zeros(pts, 1
 Vvec([1:w, end - (w-1):end]) = barht;